Tax Management India. Com

 X X X X Extracts X X X X

-..... at the level of Subordinate Judiciary below it.
+..... vel as well as at the level of Subordinate Judiciary below it.
 Alternatively, it was submitted that even assuming that the Act did not apply on its own language, even then, it has to be held that the State Legislature was perfectly competent to enact provisions regarding reservation of posts in Judicial Services of the State in the light of Article 16(4) of the Constitution of India read with the relevant entry 41 in list II of Seventh Schedule to Constitution.
 He also posed the moot question whether the State Legislature has independent power to enact any provisions regarding reservation in connection with appointment in Judiciary when such reservation, after consultation with the High Court, could not get reflected in the relevant Rules framed by the Governor under Article 309 read with Articles 233 and 234 of the Constitution of India.
 In support of these contentions, relevant Constitutional scheme was pressed in service.
 It was submitted that on a correct interpretation of Article 309 the State Legislature as well as the Governor had ample jurisdiction to make provision for reservation in connection with Judicial Service.
-Under the said Article, paramount power in this connection has been ves .....
+Under the said Article, paramount power in this connecti .....

 X X X X Extracts X X X X